murrayo/yaspe/README.md

 - `cd` to folder with source files
 - Build `yaspe` container image: `docker build --no-cache -t yaspe .`

-There are also instructions for (running without docker)[#Running-without-a-container]
+There are also instructions for [running without docker](#Running-without-a-container)

 ## Run the command over a pButtons or SystemPerformance file